m-ld/m-ld-security-spec/design/suac.md

 Verifying authority is the same as for any other permission, as follows.
 For an operation it is necessary to identify:

 - The security principal who enacted it.
 Here we give the example of using Public Key Infrastructure (PKI), in which a user has a certificate that can be used to sign operation messages (see below).
 A permission is assigned to a `Principal` in the data, having a certificate property.
 (We explore identity and authentication further in the [traceability](./traceability.md) design.)
-- Whether the principal had a permission which _applies to_ the changed data.
-Here we choose to support application of permissions to any **json-rql** [Pattern](https://json-rql.org/interfaces/pattern.html).
-This supports any data selector e.g. (informally) "all data belonging to this group".
-(We note that in this scheme, permission checking could become an unbounded query optimisation problem – we intend to explore this in the prototype.)
+- Whether the principal had a permission which _controls_ the changed data.
+Here we choose to support application of permissions to [SHACL node shapes](https://www.w3.org/TR/shacl/#node-shapes).
+This supports a data selector e.g. (informally) "all subjects having this Class", or "all data belonging to this group".
+Note that in the prototype, the available SHACL features will be the minimal necessary for demonstration of the principle.<sup>1</sup>

 Since access control by "whitelist" permissions may not suit all use-cases, the choice of approach is made through the `access` property of the domain itself.
 (Note that this requires the domain to be represented as a subject in the data; this is an open [topic of discussion](https://github.com/m-ld/m-ld-spec/discussions/75).)